 Apart from the above, bring in good high SPF Sun screen/lotion as with the clear skies sun burns are quick.

-Apart from items for personal use, bring in Sun glasses, spare camera batteries, vehicle sickness medicines, and what ever you may need like your favourite snacks, hat etc
+Apart from items for personal use, bring in Sun glasses, spare camera batteries, vehicle sickness medicines, and what ever you may need like your favorite snacks, hat etc

-In Bhutan, we do not have beggars and the few that a traveler sees while touring in Bhutan, may either be mentally unstable or left on their own as they prefer the vagabond life.
+In Bhutan, we do not have beggars and the few that a traveler may see in Bhutan, may either be mentally unstable or left on their own as they prefer the vagabond life.

 Yes we do have poor people and some are indeed very poor and alone.
-The Royal Government of Bhutan and the King of Bhutan has offices that look after the poor people, but still a little help from our Guests will be helpful on top of the help these poor receive from the Government.
+The Royal Government of Bhutan and the King of Bhutan has offices that look after the poor people, but still a little help from our Guests, will be a goodness on top of the help these poor receive from the Government.

-While touring Bhutan, if tourists suddenly feel that they want to extend their financial support to some one or some institute, once again consult with “Bhutan Jewel Travel” office as we Bhutanese appreciate your support but at the same time, we as your trusted Tour Organizer in Bhutan, want to protect our Guests and would never want anyones hard earned money to be wasted or usurped by some undeserving ones.
+While touring Bhutan, if tourists suddenly feel that they want to extend their financial support to some one or some institute, once again consult with “Bhutan Jewel Travel” office as we Bhutanese appreciate your support but at the same time, we as your trusted Tour Organizer in Bhutan, want to protect our Guests and would never want any one’s hard earned money to be wasted or usurped by someone undeserving.